 This research area is my main focus at present.
 In collaborative work with Dr Tim Highfield, I’ve become especially interested in the ends of identity in visual social media.
 Tim and I have worked together to develop a method for mapping images on Instagram in particular, and are currently analysing datasets relating to pre-birth (in particular, #ultrasound and #birth) and death (in particular, #funeral and #RIP).
 Work in this area is ongoing, but early findings can be found in several of our recent presentations (listed below).
 In 2017 we plan to present further findings, as well as write up several papers from this research, and investigate further some of the nuances already found in our preliminary research.

-I’m also collaborating with Dr Bjorn Nansen in this area; we are currently editing a special issue of Social Media + Society on “Infancy Online”.
+I’m also collaborating with Dr Bjorn Nansen in this area; we are just completing the editorial work on a special issue of Social Media + Society on “Infancy Online”.

 Research and discussion to date has resulted in the following outputs: